yeehaa123/yeehaa.io/src/content/Posts/align-the-misaligned.md

 ---
 title: Align the Misaligned
 author: Yeehaa
-excerpt: The internet, like the physical world, is fragmented, but brokenness isn't worthless.
-Ecosystem architecture, blending decentralized and regenerative design, aims to create vibrant, healthy systems.
+excerpt: The article emphasizes fragmenting the internet and the importance of ecosystem architecture, blending decentralization and regenerative design to foster innovation in practice, not just artifacts.
 imageURL: 34d442a1971d4dbbe8315bbfa8de35d5.png
-summary: >-
-  The article "Align the Misaligned" draws parallels between the fragmentation of the internet and the physical world's disintegration, emphasizing that brokenness doesn’t equate to worthlessness.
-The author discusses Kate Crawford’s *Atlas of AI*, which critiques the tech industry’s exploitative practices.
-The current system’s unsustainability signals an impending collapse.
-The article introduces
+summary: This article discusses the parallels between the fragmentation of the internet and cosmic events, emphasizing that broken systems still hold value.

-  ecosystem architecture*, a multidisciplinary approach that combines decentralization and regenerative design to cultivate vibrant, distributed, and healthy ecosystems, advocating for an adaptive and open-ended methodology.
+  Using the concept of 'ecosystem architecture,' it suggests maintaining and nurturing decentralized and regenerative systems.
+Drawing from varied disciplines, the article proposes that innovation lies in practice rather than artifacts, and fragments can be seeds for a vibrant future.
 tags:
   - internet
   - design
   - future
   - tech
-  - ai
 series: Ecosystem Architecture
 checksum: 34d442a1971d4dbbe8315bbfa8de35d5
 draft: false
 createdAt: 2024-06-10T08:50:59.903Z
-updatedAt: 2024-06-11T05:49:17.353Z
+updatedAt: 2024-06-11T08:01:13.612Z
 publishedAt: 2024-06-10T08:51:34.857Z
 order: 0
 ---